-A court may, under Section 608 of the Companies Act, order restitution against a disponee where the effect of a disposal of the property of a company is to perpetrate a fraud on the company, its creditors or members.
-The test is whether the transaction has the effect of depriving the company or its creditors of assets that would otherwise have been available to it.
+A court may, under Section 608 of the Companies Act, order restitution against a disponee when the effect of a disposal of the property of a company is to perpetrate a fraud on the company, its creditors or its members.
+The test is whether the transaction has the effect of depriving the company or its creditors of assets that would otherwise have been available to them.

 Recent legal developments

 The Companies (Miscellaneous Provisions) (Covid-19) Act 2020 (the 2020 Act) was introduced to make temporary changes to the Companies Act in light of the operational challenges caused by covid-19.
-The 2020 Act applies until June 2021, with a possible further extension.
-The 2020 Act has increased the statutory debt threshold for the commencement of a winding up to €50,000, extended the period in which the examiner's report must be provided to 150 days and provided for some practical considerations such as holding general meetings electronically, deferring AGMs and execution of documents.17
+The 2020 Act applied until June 2021 but was extended to 31 December 2022.
+The 2020 Act increased the statutory debt threshold for the commencement of a winding up to €50,000, extended the period in which the examiner's report must be provided to 150 days and provided for some practical considerations, such as holding general meetings electronically, deferring annual general meetings and execution of documents.14

 Significant transactions, key developments and most active industries

-The first wave of insolvencies as a result of covid-19 were court liquidations of the already distressed high street fashion chains including Warehouse, Oasis and Debenhams.
-Construction and retail have been severely impacted by covid-19 as both sectors remained closed (save for essential services) for all of 2021 and much of 2020.
+The first wave of insolvencies as a result of covid-19 were court liquidations of already distressed high street fashion chains, including Warehouse, Oasis and Debenhams.
+Construction and retail have been severely impacted by covid-19 as both sectors remained closed (except for essential services) for all of 2021 and much of 2020.

 On 11 August 2020, the High Court approved the scheme of arrangement.
 Approving the examinership scheme, the High Court accepted that creditors would do better under the examiner's proposals than if the airline was liquidated, which the court was told was the only alternative to the scheme.